pactflow/example-bi-directional-provider-dotnet/README.md

 ### Publish example to your Pactflow

-To publish this example to your own Pactflow account and view it in the UI follow these steps, note these instructions are for UNIX based OS.
+To publish this example to your own Pactflow account and view it in the UI follow these steps, note these instructions are for UNIX based OS's (Linux / Mac / Windows via WSL only) - See ### Using Example on Windows.

 1. Make sure you have completed the pre-requisite steps of setting up your Pactflow account, and setting the environment variables `PACT_BROKER_TOKEN` and `PACT_BROKER_BASE_URL` with the token and URL from your Pactflow account.
 These environment variables are what is used in the Makefile simulated build pipeline process to determine which Pactflow instance to publish to.